Youngermaster/Raspberry-Pi-Codes/README.md

 # Cpp-And-RPI-Zero-W

-In this repo I'll be testing some c++ codes on my Raspberry Pi Zero W
+In this repo I'll be testing things on my Raspberry Pi Zero W.